 Which is to say I am often in base building mode for half the year!
 Which means I’m still doing plenty of running and training, but without race specific workouts.

 Could be longer if your goal race isn’t until summer, but this is a minimum time frame for a solid spring race to ensure you have the needed endurance and muscle strength to prevent injury.

 You’ll notice this plan is about far more than just a bunch of miles.
 The goal is to create a well-rounded body, so that when you enter intense training and may have less time or energy for other pieces, your body is primed to handle it.Why your winter training is so important for a PR's in the Spring #runchat Click To Tweet

 Why are we even talking about this?
-Can’t you just keep on running?
+Can’t you just keep on running like normal?

 Here’s what you should expect from a few months of base building workouts.

 •Flexibility in training to allow for changes due to weather/life

 •Improve running economy (making you more efficient at running)